CE5RIC/scrum-gbay/README.md

 as a dev i want a single sign in page to simplify seller/user process as a dev i want 'related products' carousel (based on tag & user's prev purchases) to sell mo' prodz as a client i want G-bay logo to establish brand identity

+Post-mortem (Cédric)

+Planning is essential before doing anything.
+We chose node.js without knowing if it's really the best solution for this project.
+Next we chose React, something I really want to learn and get good at.
+As we only had 3 days with React it's pretty difficult to utilise it in a proper way for this project.
+I think more knowledge is required before you start acting and doing.
+By the end of this project I'm not even sure what my task was.
+Went from front-end to back-end to full stack and this made everything super chaotic.
+Proper structure was missing more than anything else.
+The noise and distraction at campus really didn't help me, lost a lot of time on those days.

+There are a lot of things we can say but I think the way to approach this for a next project is that you take a step back and look at what's in front of you and then start figuring it out in smaller steps.
+I believe everyone got overwhelmed by the entirity of the project which can numb you, at least I felt that in certain moments.
+Breaking it down in smaller doable pieces was needed.
+Team work is really difficult, but I believe that it's not because of the people but because of the lack of knowledge.
+This creates frustration and friction.

+I really would like to end on a positive note because there is always something learned, especially in failure.
+This project has hurt and impacted me on many levels.
+Good thing is, this is absolutely necessary for growth.
+Next project I don't want to go through this again.
+I will remember what not to do and how to get a better structure from the get go.